Captain William Hornblow EIC

 the wealthy Agnes Huckmore widow Pomeroy-Harris of Totnes who died in 1602

-William Hornblow was one of the sons of Rev John Hornblow Particular Baptist minister in Braintree & his wife Elizabeth Young, daughter of a cabinet maker in Mansell Street Goodmans Field London.
-Born 1782 baptised 1802 in Braintree ,Essex died age 78 buried 1867 in Lambeth Middlesex
+William Hornblow was one of the sons of Rev John Hornblow Particular Baptist minister in Braintree & his wife Elizabeth Young, daughter of a Baptist cabinet maker John Young & his wife Rachel of Mansell Street Goodmans Field London.
+William was born 1782 baptised 1802 in Braintree ,Essex died age 78 buried 1867 in Lambeth Middlesex

 William became a ship owner & a captain in Hon.
 East India Company navy & married a Sarah Hornblow. ( parents not recorded )